Logo Icon

 SHARE

-• Many prospective management professionals in India wish to pass the CAT (Common Admission Test).
-And one of the important components that can make or break your CAT score is Verbal Ability (VA).
+• Many prospective management professionals in India wish to pass the CAT (Common Admission Test) and one of the important components that can make or break your CAT score is Verbal Ability (VA).

 • The Verbal Ability section is a subset of the CAT's Verbal Ability and Reading Comprehension (VARC) exam.